Democrats push for broad ‘environmental justice’ funding in Biden’s infrastructure package

 Democratic lawmakers, however, want to go further by incorporating ample spending for environmental justice programs.

-“Environmental injustice can be attributed to many things, from intentionally racist policies like red-lining … to unequal investment in these communities,” said House Energy and Commerce Chairman Frank Pallone, New Jersey Democrat.
-“Climate change and deteriorating infrastructure are exacerbating these problems and this inequality.”
+“Environmental injustice can be attributed to many things, from intentionally racist policies like red-lining … to unequal investment in these communities,” said House Energy and Commerce Chairman Frank Pallone Jr. “Climate change and deteriorating infrastructure are exacerbating these problems and this inequality.”

 Despite the best efforts of Democratic lawmakers to promote the idea, uncertainty persists about what constitutes environmental justice and how it should be addressed.